All about Jamstack in 2025

 In 2016, Matt Biilmann (co-founder of Netlify) and Chris Bach introduced the concept of Jamstack.
 The Jamstack architecture brought back the early days of the static web —albeit enhanced with Javascript, reusable APIs, and the cloud.

 You may have heard that the Jamstack trend is dying, but don't worry.
 The principles, concept and idea of Jamstack is still there, and keeps going strong in 2024.
-It's just moving from being a niche to a mainstream concept.
+It's just moving from being a niche to a mainstream concept, and will continue to do so in 2025.

 Over the past eight years, Jamstack has become more than just another way of making websites.
 This article explores what Jamstack is and shows why Jamstack is better than WordPress.